mmbman/Katagiri/glossary.md

 ## Buddhistic

 "Of, relating to, or supporting [Buddhism](#buddhism)."
-(It turns out,) this is an actual word, so is kept verbatim.
+As it turns out, this is an actual word, so it is kept verbatim.
 Although one could usually substitute "Buddhist" for "Buddhistic", Katagiri Roshi's use of "Buddhistic" might connote that something is "like Buddhism," without implying that "Buddhism" is a fixed concept or object.

 See:
 [Fukanzazengi Lecture 2 (1:10:26)](1979-06-10-Fukanzazengi-Lecture2#11026)